kayaan/FlyAppAngular/README.md

 The app can show the selected climb in charts and on the map.
 The `Full flight` action resets the view back to the complete flight.

+The selected climb can also be replayed in 3D mode.

 ### 13. Use settings

 Open the settings drawer using the settings icon in the flight detail header.